thiagodemellobueno/metalsmith-swig-helpers/README.md

   A metalsmith plugin to add helpers to swig.

-  At the moment it uses _.string to create the slug filter.
+  At the moment all it does is provide a {{varName|slug}} filter using _.string

+  Suggestions are welcome, implementing https://www.npmjs.com/package/swig-extras is next.

 ## Installation